-Instruction Duration of SEE SEE CIE Credit 3L Hours per Week 3 Hours
+Instruction Duration of SEE SEE CIE Credit 3L Hours per Week

-- 60 Marks
+3 Hours

-- 40 Marks
+60 Marks

-- 40 M
+40 Marks 3

 - 1. This syllabus helps at providing the concepts of chemical bonding and chemical kinetics to the students aspiring to become practicing engineers - 2.
 Thermodynamic and Electrochemistry units give conceptual knowledge about processes and how they can be producing electrical energy and efficiency of systems. - 3.
 To teach students the value of chemistry and to improve the research opportunities knowledge of stereochemistry and organic reactions is essential. - 4.
-Water chemistry unit impart the knowledge and understand the role of chemistry in the daily life. - 5.
+Water chemistry UNIT-impart the knowledge and understand the role of chemistry in the daily life. - 5.
 New materials lead to discovering of technologies in strategic areas for which an insight into Polymers, nanomaterials and basic drugs of modern chemistry is essential.

-COURSE OUTCOMES: After completion of this course, students will be able to
+COURSE OUTCOMES: At the end of the course student will be able to: